WGLS-FM

 WGLS-FM (89.7 MHz), known as Rowan Radio, is a college radio station licensed to Rowan University.
 The studios are located in the College of Communication on the campus of Rowan University in Glassboro, New Jersey.
 WGLS-FM is Gloucester County's only FM radio station.

 WGLS's programming features a variety of music, sports, cultural, educational programs focused towards the interest of the Rowan University and South Jersey communities.

 The call letters for WGLS hearken back to the former name of the institution: W GLassboro State College.

-The station has won numerous local and national awards, including being named "College Station of the Year" by the National Association of College Broadcasters in 1997.
+The station has won numerous local and national awards, including being named "College Station of the Year" and "Best Best Four-Year Radio Station of the Year".

 History

 Glassboro State College was granted a construction permit by the FCC to build a low watt FM radio station on the campus on May 17, 1963 and a broadcast license was issued the following year on April 9, 1964.
 89.7 WGLS-FM went on the air with funding provided by the college's Library Department.
 The library's Educational Media Director William McCavitt served as the first faculty supervisor of the 10-watt mono radio station until 1966.
 He left Glassboro State and went on to establish two more college stations, WIUP-FM for Indiana University of Pennsylvania and WCUC-FM at Clarion University located in Clarion, Pennsylvania.

 Other faculty members continued to advise the students of WGLS, including 1967 supervisor George Reinfeld, who would eventually help establish the college's Department of Communication.
 Joe Salviuolo was the station's advisor in 1968, but ultimately left academia to become a songwriter, producer and manager.
 Under the stage name "Sal Joseph", he collaborated with popular folk artist Jim Croce on the hit, "Thursday".
 Dr. Gregory Potter, from the GSC Library Department, took over management of WGLS in 1969, and successfully led the effort to update the college's radio studio in the campus’ Bole Hall building, as well as correcting various engineering and transmission issues.

 By 1970, the school's Library Department relinquished control of WGLS to the Department of Fine and Performing Arts.
 Dean Armand Vorce and advisor Bob Blake kept WGLS broadcasting until 1973, when it was decided that the radio station's broadcast license would be released back to the FCC due to management and operational concerns.
 Student Station Manager Jim Servino successfully petitioned Glassboro State's then president Dr. Mark Chamberlain to keep the license, and to allow the students to manage WGLS on their own.